 Chateau Chasse Spleen Vineyards, Terroir, Grapes, Winemaking

-The large 80 hectare, Left Bank vineyard of Chateau Chasse Spleen is planted to 73% Cabernet Sauvignon, 20% Merlot and 7% Petit Verdot.
-This shows a major change from what was planted in the mid 1990’s, as today, the Cabernet Sauvignon has been increased, and the Cabernet Franc has been completely removed.
+The large 135-hectare, Left Bank vineyard of Chateau Chasse Spleen is planted to 52% Cabernet Sauvignon, 39% Merlot, 5% Petit Verdot, and 4% Cabernet Franc.
+This shows a major change in the vineyards from what was previously planted with an increase in the Merlot and a decrease in the Cabernet Sauvignon.
+Cabernet Franc seems to come and go here, as it was removed and later replanted.

 The vines are on average 30 years of age.
 The terroir is gravel, with clay and chalk soil.
 However, that varies as they have parcels in several different vineyards spread among the various communes in the appellation.
 The vineyard is planted to a vine density ranging from 8,000 to 10,000 vines per hectare.

-A small 2 hectare portion of vines is planted to 65% Semillon and 35% Sauvignon Blanc.
-This is for the production of a dry, white Bordeaux wine, Blanc de Chasse Spleen.
-Because white wine wine grapes are not allowed in the Haut Medoc appellation, Blanc de Chasse Spleen is sold as a generic, AOC Bordeaux Blanc.
+A small 3-hectare portion of vines is planted to 65% Semillon and 35% Sauvignon Blanc.
+The planting of white wine grape varieties took place in 1990.
+This is for the production of a dry, white Bordeaux wine, Blanc de Chasse-Spleen.
+Because white wine grapes are not allowed in the Haut Medoc appellation, Blanc de Chasse-Spleen is sold as a generic, AOC Bordeaux Blanc.

-The red wine of Chasse Spleen is vinified in a combination of stainless steel tanks and wood vats.
+Chasse-Spleen is vinified in a combination of stainless steel tanks and wooden vats.
 Malolactic fermentation takes place in vat.
-The wine of Chasse Spleen is aged in 40% new, French oak barrels for between 12 and 15 months before bottling.
+The wine of Chasse-Spleen is aged in 40% new, French oak barrels for between 12 and 15 months before bottling.

 Chateau Chasse Spleen needs some time before it can be enjoyed.
 Young vintages can be decanted for an average of 1-2 hours, give or take.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.